ATS & Optimisation

 10

-Start with a template that's already built for ATS compatibility.
-ResumeBuildz's 20 templates are tested against real ATS parsers.
+Start with a template that is already built for ATS compatibility.
+ResumeBuildz 20 templates are tested against real ATS parsers.

 Using Creative File Formats